 I have to thank Grace for keeping me, in many ways, grounded.
-Surely I would be as free as a bird off doing my own thing without her.
+Surely I would be off doing my own thing without her.
 But I don’t want to be like those who have no one counting on them, no one to support, or be accountable to.
 I’ve seen that freedom serve as a roadblock.
 It would be too easy for me to turn self-centered.

 Grace doesn’t somehow make me a globally-focused, good-doer.

 But she does make me sacrifice.
 She demands that I wipe her mouth before her shirt gets ruined, to sometimes take her hand to get her moving, to change some important plans in my life.